frame-lang/frame-docs/getting_started/basics.rst

 Functions, Interface Methods and Actions
 -------

-Frame has three flavors of subroutine types:
+Frame has four flavors of callable routine types:

 #.
 Functions
 #.
 System Interface Methods
 #.
 System Actions
+#.
+System Operations

 Frame functions are normal, globally scoped callable subroutines.

 ..
 NOTE::
-    In v0.11 Frame only supports an optional single `main()` function.
+    In v0.11 Frame only supports an single (and optional) `main()` function.
 This will be expanded to support multiple functions in v0.12.

 The main() Function
 ~~~~~~~~~~~~~~~~~~

 Frame currently supports having a single function for a program - `main()`.
 The reason for this limitation
-is Frame development was focused, until recently, on adding features to the system aspect of the language.
+is that until recently Frame's development was focused on adding features to the system aspect of the language.
-With the addition of a number of key language features to systems, developing a way to
-test a system became a priority.
-Frame's support for a `main()` function is the first step in that
+With most essential language features for Frame systems at least represented in the language now,
-direction and - in time - becoming a more complete programming language.
+Frame's feature development is broadening to becoming a more complete programming language.

 Frame's syntax for functions is simple and has four variations: